adammurdoch/kotlin-tools/libs/file-fixtures/README.md

 # file-fixtures

-A Kotlin multi-platform library for testing code that uses the filesystem.
+A Kotlin multiplatform library for testing Kotlin code that uses the filesystem.